sdunlap-afit/py42/README.md

 ## Optional data files

-Some output files only get written if they are enabled.
+Some output files only get written if a payload is included on the spacecraft.
 For example, you must add an accelerometer to `SC_Simple.txt` to get `Acc.42`.

 - `Acc.42` - Accelerometer data
 - `MTB.42` - Magnetorquer data